-Researchers at The Ohio State University, North Carolina State University, and the University of Missouri began a clinical trial in the fall of 2022 looking at whether or not probiotics improve the outcomes for dogs with TCC undergoing chemotherapy.
-Probiotics are very safe and can easily be added to your dog’s treatment plan as we await the trial results.
+Researchers at The Ohio State University, North Carolina State University, and the University of Missouri began a clinical trial in the fall of 2022 to determine whether probiotics improve the outcomes for dogs with TCC undergoing chemotherapy.
+Probiotics are safe and can easily be added to your dog’s treatment plan as we await the trial results.

-- It is recommended to drink non-chlorinated water and to have the water tested for arsenic.
+- Drinking non-chlorinated water and having the water tested for arsenic is recommended.

 - All smoking and second-hand smoke exposure should be avoided.

 - Diets should have high amounts of vegetables, while refined carbohydrates should be avoided.

 - Live-culture yogurts and probiotics are recommended, with Lactobacillus casei and Lactobacillus rhamnosus being the most well-studied (a minimum of 5 billion live organisms daily is recommended).21